 Method Start Date Frequency Host vendor site at First Friday in Lansdale and other community events.
-September, 2012 Monthly Translate all promotional documents into Bengali, Gujurati, Korean, Vietnamese, Spanish, Filipino, Arabic, Chinese, and other languages as necessary to distribute in communities, churches, and high traffic areas.
-Keep translated materials available for all community events in which eNG participates.
-Will provide website translations upon approval as well.
+September, 2012 Monthly Translate all promotional documents into Spanish, Filipino, and Korean and distribute in Hispanic, Philippine, and Korean communities, churches, and high traffic areas.
+Keep translated materials available at all communities events in which eNG participate and provide translated website for all three languages.
 August, 2012 Ongoing Purchase flyers and ad space to include in the paper copy of The Reporter.
 September, 2012 Annually in May of each year for the following year.
 Google Ad words September, 2012 Ongoing Information sessions held at community libraries September, 2012 Monthly Maintain Facebook page and continue posting topics of interest in education for families interested in eNG.
-September, 2012 Ongoing Creation and distribution via internet of promotional videos September, 2012 Ongoing
+September, 2012 Ongoing Creation and distribution via internet of promotional videos September, 2012 Ongoing founders Kim Siar and Naomi Rodriguez also met with a number of businesses and families through public meetings and personal visits to share the mission of the school and invite participation.
+A radio ad was also created and aired on WNPV. eNG intends to continue these practices to maintain their connection with the community.